openeuler-mirror/isula-build/doc/usage.md

 - -o, --output: string, specifies the image export mode and path
 - --proxy: bool, which inherits the proxy environment variable on the host side.
 The default value is true
 - --tag: string, add tag to the built image
+- --cap-add: string slice, which is added in RUN command during the build process

 #### --build-arg